 Many visitors choose to go glamping in the park, while others enjoy visiting just for the day and taking one of the many hiking trails.

 If you have any keen horse riders in your family, this is the perfect spot to dust off those equestrian skills.
-Just look out for passing mountain bikers!
+Just look out for passing mountain bikers.

-FAQs: Fun Things to do in Orlando
+FAQs About Fun Things to Do in Orlando

-What else is in Orlando besides Disney world?
+What else is in Orlando besides Disney World?